 On September 1, Sonoma Water began operating a video camera in the fish ladder at the Mirabel dam near Forestville, CA to count adult salmonids returning to the Russian River.
-This camera has been operated annually since the year 2000 with the exception of return years 2014 and 2015 when the dam was being replaced and 2021 when the river inundated the site in October.
-The first Chinook of the 2024 return year was observed on September 16.
-We expect many more to return to the river over the next few months.
-The average annual adult Chinook count is 2,610.
+To date 433 adult Chinook have been counted.
+In most years, the Chinook run continues into the month of December.
+The long-term average annual adult Chinook count is 2,610.